JamesWoolfenden/terraform-by-example/docs/lesson4.md

 ## Add Providers

-Supply the Auth and the Providers needed for
+This Supplies the Auth, Resources and the Providers needed for

 - zip
 - aws